 At the end of the exhibition are exposed the works of the two artists, Brigita Huemer and Angelica Romeo, who were recently protagonists of the retrospective titled EMOTIVA, in which both highlighted the analysis of the ego and the complexity of the human being and the his emotions.
 The geometric and monochromatic painting on plexiglass by Brigita Huemer tending to capture the fluid material through the pictorial gesture, enters into a dialogue with the gestural painting of Angelica Romeo.

-Share your photos on Facebook and Instagram official pages @mucciacciacontemporary using the hashtags #mucciacciacontemporary #jérémydemester
+Share your photos on Facebook and Instagram on the official page @mucciacciacontemporary using the hashtags #mucciacciacontemporary #thegroupshow.

 Open to the public 19 June – 10 October 2018